Skip to main content

 Dron view over Tapiola Garden sight

-Photo: Omar El Mrabt
+Photo: Visit Espoo / Omar El Mrabt

-Other architecture in Espoo
+Other architectural sights in Espoo

 Business district Keilaniemi aims high not only in achievements, but also in terms of the height of buildings on a Finnish scale.
 The most famous building in the area and Espoo’s most known “skyscraper” is probably the Accountor Tower, built in 1976, which is home to Fortum’s headquarters and also known as the Neste Tower or, more literally, “Raade’s tooth”.
 Today, you can enjoy amazing views and delicious food at the Lucy in the Sky restaurant on the top floor.